stfc/PSyclone/lib/profiling/drhook/README.md

 ## Dependencies

 The Dr Hook library  must be installed.
-Note that it is at this stage not available on any public repository, you need to contact ECMWF to obtain a copy of DrHook.
+Note that this is currently not available on any public repository, you need to contact ECMWF to obtain a copy of DrHook.